The Lowdown on the High Line

 Shopping: Chelsea Market

-After your meal, explore the rest of this neighborhood highlight.
+After your meal, explore the rest of this shopping arcade, a neighborhood highlight.
 Housed in the former National Biscuit Company factory building (where the Oreo cookie was created), Chelsea Market has been functioning as a hybrid urban public square/high-end food court since 1997.
-Today, find edibles at Amy's Bread, One Lucky Duck and the Lobster Place and unique gifts at Posman Books, Chelsea Market Baskets and Bowery Kitchen Supply.
+Today, find edibles at Amy's Bread and the Lobster Place, and unique gifts at Posman Books, Chelsea Market Baskets and Bowery Kitchen Supply.